Resources

 This is where serious study of African history begins.
 Cheikh Anta Diop's landmark work uses science, linguistics, and anthropology to prove what the Western academic establishment spent decades trying to deny — that ancient Egypt was a Black African civilization.
 If you read one book from this list, make it this one.

-More dense than The African Origin of Civilization but essential for anyone who wants the full scope of his argument.
+More dense than The African Origin of Civilization, but essential for anyone who wants the full scope of his argument.
 He doesn't just prove Egypt was Black — he reconstructs the entire intellectual foundation of African world history.

 The Mis-Education of the Negro — Carter G. Woodson Written in 1933 and more relevant today than ever.
 Woodson argued that the American education system was designed to make Black people dependent, ashamed, and disconnected from their own history.
 He was right then.
 He is still right now.